digicatapult/sqnc-node/Upgrade.md

 ### Runtime

-Test that the upgraded dependencies work for the runtime, including the newly upgraded pallets `cargo build --release -p sqnc-node-runtime`.
+Test that the upgraded dependencies work for the runtime, including the newly upgraded pallets `cargo build --release -p sqnc-runtime`.
 Fix any compilation errors.

 Bump the runtime version in `runtime/Cargo.toml`.
 Also increment the runtime `spec_version` in `runtime/src/lib.rs` to match.
 Note `spec_version` does not recognize semver, so treat it as a whole number. e.g. in place of `5.6.8` the `spec_version` would be `568`.

 Run the tests for the runtime:

-`cargo test --release -p sqnc-node-runtime`
+`cargo test --release -p sqnc-runtime`

 ### Node